Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

     <img src="images/frontend/suggested-single-field.png" alt="drawing" width="1000"/>

-    - the suggestion can be accepted or rejected with the icons on the right side
+    - the suggestion can be accepted or rejected with the buttons on the right side

 <br/>

-### 2) summarization of the conceptual model
+### 2) summary of the conceptual model

-- when some part of the conceptual model is selected, the assistant can summarize it
+- the assistant can summarize any selected part of the conceptual model
+- the selected domain elements are visually represented by the blue color
 - the easiest way to select some part of the conceptual model is by creating a selection area with the mouse by holding shift and left mouse button

     <img src="images/frontend/selection.png" alt="drawing" width="900"/>